 Pastor Smith retired from Air Force with the rank of Master Sergeant after 25 years.
 He was awarded the Air Force Meritorious Service Medal, Air Force Commendation Medal, Air Force Achievement Medal, Air Force Good Conduct Medal, National Defense Service Medal, Armed Forces Expeditionary Medal, & Southwest Asia Campaign Medal, just to name a few.

 In August 2007, Pastor Smith was elevated to the office of Overseer and General Secretary of Grace Cathedral Christian Fellowship, Incorporated by Apostle Sammy C. Smith, Presiding Prelate.
 June 2010, at the annual Grace Conference, Apostle Sammy C. Smith announced Overseer Smith's elevation as Bishop-Designate.
 Pastor Smith was consecrated to the office of Bishop during the Regional Grace Gathering Conference in Atlanta on 12 November 2010.

-Not only is Pastor Smith involved in full time ministry at the church, he believes in higher education, and has completed a B.S. degree in Psychology & a B.S.Ed degree in Workforce Education and Development from Valdosta State University and plans to pursue a Masters degree in Adult Education in May 2015 also from Valdosta State University.
+Not only is Pastor Smith involved in full time ministry at the church, he believes in higher education, and has completed a B.S. degree in Psychology & a B.S.Ed degree in Workforce Education and Development from Valdosta State University and plans to graduate with a Masters degree in Adult Education in May 2015 also from Valdosta State University.
 Pastor Smith will complete an earned Doctor of Theology degree from Midwest Theological University in Jun 2015.
 In Spring 2017 he began a second doctorate degree in Adult & Career Education.
 After completing 2 years of the program, due to illness, Bishop Smith had to take a leave of absence.

 He is married to the former Ms. Linda Johnson of Crestview, Florida.
 They have four children: Chiquita (Robinson) Ferdinand, Darneshia Smith, Donovan Smith & Damien Smith, and 5 granddaughters, Iysis, Olivia, Eliana, Shamiaya, & Lilian.